benhartig/temp/infrastructure/README.md

 ## :diamond_shape_with_a_dot_inside: External Services

-The following external services are 3rd party intergrations with the site that need to be setup and configured before stacks are launched.
+The following external services are 3rd party integrations with the site that need to be setup and configured before stacks are launched.

 * [Adobe Marketo Engage](https://marketo.com) - marketing engagement